KaranManral/Task_Scheduler/README.md

 3. Mark task as completed.
 4. Delete a task.
 5. Due Date in a task.
-6. Tasks sorted according to completion status.
+6. Tasks are sorted according to completion status.

 ## How to setup project
 1. Clone the github repository using "git clone https://github.com/KaranManral/Task_Scheduler.git" in terminal.